moayadnajd/OpenRXV/README.md

 > **each one of them is denoted with an icon**

-- The side navigation buttons ( red color ): these buttons navigate you to the corresponding components with the same icon(s).
+3 - The side navigation buttons ( red color ): these buttons navigate the user to the corresponding components with the same icon(s).

 ![App structure image](docs/images/app-struct.png)